FalconSlayer51/FalconSlayer51/README.md

   [GitHub](https://github.com/CBIT-OPENSYS)

 ## Accomplishments
+- Won CBIT HACKTOBER-2023 Hackathon.
 - Won second prize at state level SRUJANA 2022-23 competitions for Thunder Bolt.
+- Acquired State 116 Rank in TSECET-2023.
 - Acquired state 766th rank in TSPOLYCET 2020.
-- Won CBIT HACKTOBER-2023 Hackathon.
-- Got State 116 Rank in TSECET-2023.

 ## Declaration
 I hereby declare that all the details furnished above are true to the best of my knowledge.